-How to make the Fish Trap
+How to Make the Plastic Bottle Fish Trap

 Interesting idea.
 It might be worth experimenting with bottles that have somewhat larger mouths, like juice bottles.
 Of course, they need to be shaped in such a way that the cut off top will fit neatly into the rest of the bottle, as with the pop bottle.